mhavey/marklogic/uml2es/examples/hr/README.md

 Here are the steps to setup.

-1. Setup new DB.
+### Setup New DB
 We will begin with basic DB config with no indexes.
 Will bring in the XMI2ES transform to our modules DB.

+Run the following:

 gradle -PenvironmentName=local -i clearGenerated includeXMI2ESTransform mlDeploy

 Confirm:
 - Modules DB has /xmi2es/loadXMITransformation.xqy
 - No documents having URI containing GENERATED in modules, FINAL, STAGING, or schemas DB.

+### Transform UML to ES

-2. Move our UML model into ML as an ES model.
+Next, move our UML model into ML as an ES model.
 Then generate ES artifacts.
 The strange task workaroundDeployESModelToFinal works around the issue where ES model is deployed to STAGING instead of FINAL.

+Run the following:

 gradle -PenvironmentName=local -i ingestModel mlgen  workaroundDeployESModelToFinal

 Confirm:
 - Content DB has the following documents -/marklogic.com/entity-services/models/DHFEmployeeSample.xml
   - /xmi2es/es/DHFEmployeeSample.xml